dhoer/selenium-on-windows-in-the-cloud/README.md

 If you use Chef configuration management, the [selenium](https://supermarket.chef.io/cookbooks/selenium) cookbook can do perform this step for you.

+If you use Chocolatey, the [selenium](https://chocolatey.org/packages/selenium) package will do this for you.

 ## Gotcha #2 - Auto Login

 While windows services automatically start on server reboot,